Admission and Registrar Forms

 Winter Haven, FL 33881-4299

-If you are a student with Disabilities and need assistance with forms, contact the Admission and Registrar’s Office by calling 863.297.1000 or coming to any campus or center’s Admission and Registrar’s office.
-You may also see a Disability Service Advisor on the Lakeland or Winter Haven campus.
+If you are a Student with Disabilities and need assistance with forms, contact the Admissions and Registrar’s office at 863.289.1000 or come into any campus or center’s Admission and Registrar’s office.
+You may also see a Disabilities Service Advisor on either the Lakeland or Winter Haven campus

 - Available 24/7 through National Student Clearinghouse.